bugsnag/screensaver/README.md

 # Installation

 1. Download the screensaver [here](https://github.com/bugsnag/screensaver/releases/download/v0.0.1/Bugsaver.saver.zip)
 2. Unzip the file and double click to install.
+(Note, this is an unsigned application so if you get a warning about it being from an unidentified developer you may need to right click to open it)

 # Development